![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 wanted to produce a counterpoint to the provocative and romantic theme

-a letter in February 1870, "from now on I will sing only of HOPE, FAITH, CALM, HAPPINESS, and DUTY."
-(Maldoror (Les Chants de Maldoror), p. ix) Ducasse died during the siege of Paris, on November 24, 1870.
+a letter in March 1870, "to sing exclusively of hope, expectation, CALM, happiness, DUTY." ('Letters,' in Maldoror & the Complete Works of the Comte de Lautréamont, p.
+261) Ducasse died during the siege of Paris, on November 24, 1870.
 His death certificate was witnessed by Jules-François Dupuis.
 Raoul Vaneigem published his history of surrealism, Histoire Désinvolte du Surréalisme (1977) under this name.
-"I shall leave behind no Memoirs," Ducasse stated in Poésies, terrified of being pinned down.
-(Maldoror (Les Chants de Maldoror), p.
-305) His body was buried in a temporary grave in the Cemetière du Nord.
+"I shall leave no Memoirs," Ducasse stated, terrified of being pinned down. ('Poésis,' in Maldoror & the Complete Works of the Comte de Lautréamont, p.
+223) His body was buried in a temporary grave in the Cemetière du Nord.
 In 1871 his remnants were moved to another place in the cemetery.
 Maldoror was republished in 1890 but it received little notice until André Breton rescued his work from obscurity.
 Breton copied by hand the only remaining copy of the Poems from the Bibliothèque Nationale in Paris and republished it in the Dadaist review Littérature in 1919.
-Ducasse's often quoted simile in Les Chants de Maldoror
+Ducasse's often quoted simile in Les Chants de Maldoror become

 Soupault collaborated on the play Vous M'Oublierez (1920),